 Broker non-votes occur when a beneficial owner of shares held in "street name" does not give instructions to the broker or nominee holding the shares as to how to vote.
-If the beneficial owner does not provide voting instructions, the broker or nominee may vote the shares with respect to matters that are considered to be "discretionary," but may not vote the shares with respect to "non-discretionary" matters.
+If the beneficial owner does not provide voting instructions, the broker or nominee may vote the shares with respect to matters that are considered to be "discretionary," but may not vote the shares with respect to "non-discretionary" matters, such as the election of directors and the proposal for the advisory vote on the compensation of our Named Executive Officers.
 Where a broker does not have discretion to vote on a given proposal, the unvoted shares are considered "broker non-votes."